ad-si/TaskLite/docs-source/cli/usage.md

 TaskLite features a comprehensive and robust JSON importer.

-For example to import a GitHub issue simply run:
+For example, to import a GitHub issue simply run:

 ```sh
 curl https://api.github.com/repos/$OWNER/$REPO/issues/$NUM | tl import
 ```

-Or to import a task from TaskWarrior:
+Or to import a task from Taskwarrior:

 ```sh
 task 123 export | tl import